hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [Figure 4: IXoT mechanism] (https://github.com/hanzhang0116/hzpa-dprive-xfr-over-tls/blob/02_updates/02-draft-svg/IXoT_mechanism_1.svg)

-The connection for IXFR-over-TLS SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XFR-over-TLS.
+The connection for IXFR-over-TLS (IXoT) SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for IXoT.

+### Coverage and relationship to RFC1995

 [@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
-We provide guidance here that aligns with the guidance in [@RFC5936] for AXFR and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].
+We provide new guidance here specific to IXoT that aligns with the guidance in [@RFC5936] for AXFR, that in section (#axot-mechanism) for AXoT, and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].

-An IXoT client MAY use an already opened TLS connection to send a IXFR request.
-Using an existing open connection is RECOMMENDED over opening a new connection.
-(Non-IXoT session traffic can also use an open connection.)

-An IXoT client MAY use an already open TLS connection to send an SOA query.
-Using an existing open connection is RECOMMENDED over opening a new connection.

-An IXoT server MUST be able to handle multiple IXoT requests on a single TLS connection, as well as to handle other query/response transactions over it.
+Where any behavior is not explicitly described here, the behviour specified in [@RFC1995] MUST be followed.
+Any behaviour specified here takes precedence for AXoT implementations over that in [@RFC1995].

+### IXoT connection and message handling

-An IXoT client MAY keep an existing TLS session open in the expectation it is likely to need to perform an IXFR in the near future.
-The client may use the frequency of recent IXFRs to calculate an average update rate and then use EDNS0 Keepalive to request an appropriate timeout from the server (if the server supports EDNS0 Keepalive).
+IXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.
+The IXoT server may use the frequency of recent IXFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
+Note that the use of EDNS0 Keepalive enables IXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0.
 If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).

+In the original definition of IXFR, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR request.
+Indeed, several open source implementations currently take this approach.
+An IXoT server MUST be able to handle multiple IXFR requests on a single TLS connection (for the same and different zones), as well as to handle other query/response transactions over it.

+IXoT clients SHOULD re-use an existing open TLS connection when making any new IXoT request to the same primary, and for issuing SOA queries, instead of opening a new connection.
+(Non-IXoT traffic can also use an open TLS connection.)
+The number of TLS connections between a secondary and primary SHOULD be minimised.

+Valid reasons for not re-using existing connections might include:

+* reaching a configured limit for the number of outstanding queries allowed on a single TLS connection
+* the message ID pool has already been exhausted on an open connection
+* a large number of timeouts or slow responses have occurred on an open connection
+* an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection

+If no TLS connections are currently open, IXoT clients MAY send SOA queries over UDP, TCP or TLS.

-An IXoT client MAY pipeline IXFR requests for different zones on a single TLS connection.
-AN IXoT server MAY respond to those requests out of order.
+An IXoT client SHOULD pipeline IXFR requests for different zones on a single TLS connection.
+An IXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

 ### Condensation of responses